Special Academic Programs & Academic Accommodations

 The “Engaged Student” program is governed by the “Charter for Engaged Students,” adopted by the University of Montpellier, which all interested students are encouraged to review.

-The activities eligible for this program are exhaustively listed, on the one hand, in Article L. 611-9 of the Education Code with regard to the validation of skills, and, on the other hand, in Article L. 611-11 with regard to accommodations in the organization and conduct of studies and examinations.
+The activities that qualify for this program are exhaustively listed, on the one hand, in Article L. 611-9 of the Education Code with regard to the validation of competencies, and, on the other hand, in Article L. 611-11 with regard to accommodations in the organization and conduct of studies and exams.

-To request any adjustments to the structure and schedule of their studies, the student in question must submit an application to the Registrar’s Office, along with supporting documentation specific to their situation, by:
+To request any adjustments to the structure and schedule of their studies, the student in question must submit an application to the Registrar’s Office, along with supporting documentation specific to their situation, before:

-> September 12, 2025, for a program spanning the first semester or the entire academic year;
+> September 12, 2025, for a program covering the first semester or the entire academic year;

 These adjustments are limited to measures strictly necessary to balance academic studies and extracurricular commitments.